anomalylabs/physical_product_handler-extension/README.md

-# Physical Product Behavior Extension
+# Physical Product Extension

-The physical product behavior for the Catalog module.
+The physical product extension for the Catalog module.